Want to make your visit to Austin as sustainable as possible? Here’s how to reduce your footprint while enjoying the vibrant city.

 Groceries

 Want to find snacks, treats and supplies you won’t find anywhere else?
 You don’t have to look far in Austin for specialty grocery stores.
 Wheatsville is a fun and funky local health food co-op where you don’t have to be a member to shop the aisles of bulk ingredients, snacks, eco-friendly personal care items, and locally-made foods and treats.
-On the west side of town, browse all-vegan Rabbit Food Grocery to find your favorite new treat or animal-free accessories.
-Another great option is to visit one of Austin's local farmers markets, where you'll fine tons of locally-grown and locally-made goods.
+Whether you're down south or in central Austin, stop into Tiny Grocer and find an ample selection of grocery goods, bodycare, housewares and more all curated from local artisans.
+Another great option is to visit one of Austin's local farmers markets, where you'll find tons of locally-grown and locally-made goods.

 Restaurants and Bars